aldelaro5/Bug-Fables-Internal-Docs/docs/Entities/NPCControl/ObjectTypes/RotatingPlatform.md

 # RotatingPlatform
-A platform that rotates based on a set path defined by multiple angles vectors called nodes and can conditionally be stopped depending on the `hit` value of other NPCControl present on the map.
-Can be operated in loop mode using only 2 nodes or with multiple nodes in path nodes with more options.
+The same than [PathPlatform](PathPlatform.md), but path mode will have the nodes be euler angles vectors instead and the platform will rotate through these angles instead of moving.
+Loop mode is left unchanged, but is considered invalid.

+> NOTE: While it is possible to use loop mode on an object of this type, this isn't considered valid because on SetUp, the angles of the platform are set to the first node so they can't be position vectors in loop mode.
+It also excludes the `Lilypad` exclusive logic on SetUp.
+Use [PathPlatform](PathPlatform.md) in loop mode for this instead and only use this type in path mode when rotating is desired instead of movement.

 ## Data Arrays
-- `data`: The map entities index to check for their `hit` being true and if any are, it will tell the platform to set its `hit` to true and to start moving along its path in nodes mode.
-This is optional, the platform is considered as continually moving as normal without any elements
+- `data`: The same than [PathPlatform](PathPlatform.md)
-- `vectordata`: The nodes the platform will travel in absolute positioning.
+- `vectordata`: The nodes the platform will rotate in euler angles
-- `dialogues[0].x`: The starting node after truncating to int.
-This can only be 0 or 1 in loop mode.
+- `dialogues[0].x`: In path mode, this isn't used because the starting node is always the first one (0).
+In loop mode, the same than [PathPlatform](PathPlatform.md)
-- `dialogues[0].y`: The speed multiplier at which the platform moves.
+- `dialogues[0].y`: The same than [PathPlatform](PathPlatform.md)
-- `dialogues[0].z`: ???
-- `dialogues[1].x`: if it's 1, it means to only loop between the first 2 `vectordata` and disregard the `currentnode` logic.
-- `dialogues[1].y`: The `actioncooldown` to apply when the platform has reached the end of its path and it should go inactive.
-- `dialogues[1].z`: ???
-- `dialogues[2].x`: The local scale of the entity's `model` will be multiplied by the 1/10 of this, but this is optional and the scale will not change if it is 0.1 or below
-- `dialogues[2].y`: The `electime` of the GlowTrigger.
-This is optional and the value defaults to 260.0 if it's 0.
-- `dialogues[2].z`: ???
+- `dialogues[1].x`: The same than [PathPlatform](PathPlatform.md)
+- `dialogues[1].y`: The same than [PathPlatform](PathPlatform.md)
+- `dialogues[2].x`: The same than [PathPlatform](PathPlatform.md)
+- `dialogues[2].y`: The same than [PathPlatform](PathPlatform.md)

 ## Setup
-First, the entity's `rigid` gets effectively locked by disabling gravity, making it kinematic and freezing all constraints.
-The isStatic on the gameObject is set to false, the `nointeract` to true and the entity's `soundonpause` to true.
+- entity.`rigid` gets effectively locked by disabling gravity, making it kinematic and freezing all constraints

-From there, the model's scale is modified according to the value of `dialogues[2].x`.
+- isStatic on the gameObject is set to false
+- `nointeract` is set to true
+- entity.`soundonpause` is set to true
+- entity.`model` angles are set to `vectordata[0]` (It is assumed to be in path mode)
+- entity.`model` scale is multiplied by a 1/10 of `dialogues[2].x`

-After, the entity's `alwaysactive` is set to true and its `model`'s tag to `PlatformNoClock`.
+- entity.`alwaysactive` is set to true
+- entity.`model` tag is set to `PlatformNoClock`

-If the entity's `originalid` is the `ElectroPlatform` [AnimID](../../../Enums%20and%20IDs/AnimIDs.md), a GlowTrigger is added on the first child of the `model`:
+- If entity.`originalid` is the `ElectroPlatform` [AnimID](../../../Enums%20and%20IDs/AnimIDs.md), a GlowTrigger is added on the first child of the `model`:
   - `getactivecolorfromstart` is set to true
   - `parent` is set to this NPCControl
   - `glowparts` is initialised to a single element corresponding to the MeshRenderer of the first child of the `model`
-- `electimr` is initialised according to the value of `dialogues[2].y` described in the previous section
+  - `electime` is initialised to 260.0 unless `dialogues[2].y` exists and isn't 0 where it will take that value instead

 ## Update
 First, if the [AnimId](../../../Enums%20and%20IDs/AnimIDs.md) is a `Lilypad`, the `boxcol` if present is kept enabled, otherwise, its enabled will bet set to the `hit` value.